imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-dancing.md

 If you dance alone on stage, it means that the goals you have achieved have been the result of your individual effort.
 This suggests that your self-esteem is well strengthened and that you are clear about your objectives.
 If you dance with other people, it may be a sign that your career or project will benefit from teamwork.

 This article is merely informative.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to treat your particular case.

 ### Bibliography